 Though less prominent, and certainly with less of an eye on boundary pushing exploitation tactics he so often employs, Prisoners also plays with some of Sono’s favorite themes and concerns.
 Like so many of his films, this features women, specifically young women, controlled and preyed on by older men who wield power over their bodies.
 The Governor keeps stables of women in elaborate gilded cages.
 At one point Hero peels away the covering another man placed on Bernice to keep her hidden, to “protect” her, and her search to regain her voice forms a key plot point.

 Originally a dancer, Boutella has a unique physical control and presence on screen.
-Though relegated to a passive role for much of the film, Sono cuts her loose during the final act, and she gets in on the chaotic mayhem of the climax.
+Though relegated to a passive role for much of the film, Sono lets her cut loose during the final act, and she gets in on the chaotic mayhem of the climax.
 Wielding swords, slicing through nameless goons, she wrenches control of her own body back from the film’s men.
+Why she's not a bigger action star is beyond me.

 This era of Nicolas Cage’s career is a well-known crapshoot.
 Putting out four to six movies a year, due in part to his very public tax issues, there’s a lot of phoning it in.
 But for every rote, lackluster turn, he still occasionally unleashes his trademark mania in the likes of Mom and Dad and Jiu Jitsu.
 Rarer still, he reminds us that he has an Oscar for a very good reason, in movies like Mandy and Color Out of Space.

-Here he certainly brings it, whatever it may be.
+Here he certainly brings it, whatever it may be, and always makes intriguing choices.
 He vacillates between the stoic, jaw-clenched glare of a western antihero archetype and the unhinged scene-chewing that made him the subject of countless memes.
 The switch flips from quiet smolder to full-blown cocaine-fueled mayhem and back with a startling ease, like it’s the most natural thing in the world.
 He quietly stares down villains one moment only to shriek, “I will karate chop you,” the next.
 “Hi-fuckin-ya!” indeed.
 (Incidentally, not the first time he’s uttered this phrase in a movie.)
 This is the total Cage-Rage package and he clearly enjoys himself.
-And passes that enjoyment right along to the audience.
-He also delivers the single greatest delivery of the word testicle you’re ever encounter in a movie.
+And he passes that enjoyment right along to the audience.
+He also delivers the single greatest delivery of the word testicle you have or will ever encounter in a movie.

 At times, Sono overstays its welcome in certain scenes.
-Early on, The Governor takes his sweet time explaining the intricacies of Hero’s bomb suit, and there are many.
+Early on, The Governor takes his sweet time explaining every last intricacy of Hero’s bomb suit, and there are many.
 Or when it’s time to set out on his quest, Cage initially heads into the wastes on a raggedy bike with basket and bell before realizing time is short and should take the Celica.
-These scenes can drag on, but even then, they’re so steeped in weirdness and oddball touches, and full of unnerving visuals, the down moments are easy enough to gloss over.
+These scenes drag on, but even then, they’re so steeped in weirdness and oddball touches, and full of unnerving visuals, the down moments are easy enough to gloss over.

 So, the real question of the day is: Is Prisoners of the Ghostland truly the wildest movie Nicholas Cage has ever made?
 With a post-apocalyptic circus vibe, and the cinematic equivalent of throwing half-a-dozen subgenres in a blender, it’s certainly in the running.
 And that makes for one hell of a time.
 [Grade: B+]